+Interested in starting a food recovery program at your school?
+There are lots of people, programs and resources in DC to help your school community divert food from the landfill to better uses.
 Below are a list of food recovery programs, resources, services and stories that are beneficial to anyone wanting to recover food and/or reduce food waste in DC schools.
-If you know of any other resources or would like to share your food recovery in schools story please email dcfoodrecovery.com.
+If you know of any other resources or would like to share your food recovery in schools story please email firstname.lastname@example.org.

 Table of Contents

-Food runner program that coordinates volunteers through an app to help transport extra food to the nearest food pantry for free.
+Food Rescue US coordinates volunteers through an app to help transport extra food to the nearest food pantry for free.

-A “shared table” program allows schools to set aside food that wasn’t eaten for children to eat at a later time, take home, or donate to a receiving agency.
+A “share table” program allows schools to set aside food that wasn’t eaten for children to eat at a later time, take home, or donate to a receiving agency.

 DC’s Food Code allows re-serving “not potentially hazardous” food on a share table such as preserved food in a wrapper, fruit with peels, etc.

 Re-serving “potentially hazardous” foods (e.g. sealed milk) requires applying for a DOH variance to prove you can keep the milk cool long enough to be recovered.

 Schools can collect extra food for a short time to hold an on-site pop-up pantry for community members in need.
 Currently, it is necessary for a 501c3 non-profit to oversee this donation to qualify for the Good Samaritan federal liability coverage.
 However, the new DC Save Good Food Act, if it passes the DC Council, will extend the liability coverage to permit donation directly to individuals in need.